XanaduAI/pennylane-datasets/README.md

 ## Login

-To login to your `pennylane.ai` account via the CLI, please run the following command:
+To log in to your `pennylane.ai` account via the CLI, please run the following command:
  ```bash
 (.venv) pennylane-datasets $ dsets login
 Checking credentials...